Nonconvex and Nonsmooth Sparse Optimization via Adaptively Iterative Reweighted Methods: Introduction

-However, iteratively reweighed algorithms are generally difficult to track and analyze.
+However, iteratively reweighted algorithms are generally difficult to track and analyze.
 This is mainly because most nonconvex functions are non-Lipschitz continuous, especially around sparse solutions that we are particularly interested in.
 The major issue caused by this situation is that the optimal solution cannot be characterized by common optimality conditions.
-For some special cases where the sparsity-inducing term is $\ell_p$-norm and no constraint is involved, the first-order and second-order sufficient optimality conditions have been investigated in \cite{ochs2015iteratively,wang2015optimality}.
-Chen \emph{et al} have derived a first-order necessary optimality condition for local minimizers and defined the generalized stationary point of the constrained optimization problems with nonconvex regularization \cite{bian2017optimality}.
-These results are adopted in \cite{lu2014iterative} to derive the global convergence of a class of iteratively reweighed $\ell_1$ and $\ell_2$ methods for unconstrained $\ell_p$ regularization problems.
-For the sum of a convex function and a (nonconvex) nondecreasing function applied to another convex function, the convergence to a critical point of the iteratively reweighed $\ell_1$ algorithm is provided when the objective function is coercive \cite{ochs2015iteratively}.
+For some special cases where the sparsity-inducing term is $\ell_p$-norm and no constraint is involved, the first-order and second-order sufficient optimality conditions have been studied in~\cite{wang2015optimality,ochs2015iteratively}.
+X. Chen \emph{et al} have derived a first-order necessary optimality condition for local minimizers and define the generalized stationary point of the constrained optimization problems with nonconvex regularization~\cite{bian2017optimality}.
+These results are used by Z. Lu to derive the global convergence of a class of iteratively reweighted $\ell_1$ and $\ell_2$ methods for unconstrained $\ell_p$ regularization problems~\cite{lu2014iterative}.
+For the sum of a convex function and a (nonconvex) nondecreasing function applied to another convex function, the convergence to a critical point of the iteratively reweighted $\ell_1$ algorithm is provided when the objective function must be coercive~\cite{ochs2015iteratively}.
+As far as we know, the convergence results of iteratively reweighted $\ell_1$ and $\ell_2$ methods for Non-Lipschitz nonconvex and nonsmooth problems with general convex-set constraint have not been provided.